MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 }
 ```

-Then invoke that settings file when using `Invoke-ScriptAnalyzer`:
+You can then invoke that settings file with `Invoke-ScriptAnalyzer`:

 ```powershell
 Invoke-ScriptAnalyzer -Path MyScript.ps1 -Settings PSScriptAnalyzerSettings.psd1